Quantum Wigner molecules in moir\'{e} materials

-Fig.\ \ref{cpd6} demonstrates (for $N=6$) the case of a rotating WM with a more complex $(1,N-1)$ double-polygonal-ring intrinsic configuration.
-For simplicity (a single spin-resolved CPD), the lowest-in-energy fully spin-polarized state is considered.
-The FCI CD [Fig.\ \ref{cpd6}(a)] preserves again the $C_3$ confinement symmetry, but with a single fermion at the origin.
-In agreement, the CPD [Fig.\ \ref{cpd6}(b)] reveals an (1,5) intrinsic WM geometry, with the outer polygonal ring containing five particles \cite{ [{The subtle interplay discussed here between the {\it symmetry-preserving\/} exact CDs and the apparently {\it symmetry-breaking\/} intrinsic WM configurations has been noted and discussed in earlier literature; see Ref.\ \cite{yann07}, and references therein, Ref.\ \cite{yann02.2}, and }] [{, and references therein}]shei21}.
+In the case of the fully polarized states in Fig.\ \ref{cpd}(d) ($N=4$), Fig.\ \ref{cpd}(g) ($N=5$), and Fig.\ \ref{cpd}(g) ($N=6$), there is only one spin-resolved CPD (spin-up, look for spin-up); in all three cases, this CPD reveals directly the intrinsic structure of a (0,4), (0,5), and (1,5) polygonal WM, respectively.
+These intrinsic polygonal configurations are necessarily slightly distorted in order to guarantee the $C_3$ symmetry of the charge densities; the CDs equal the integral of the CPDs over all possible positions of the fixed point \cite{ [{The subtle interplay discussed here between the {\it symmetry-preserving\/} exact CDs and the apparently {\it symmetry-breaking\/} intrinsic WM configurations has been noted and discussed in earlier literature; see Ref.\ \cite{yann07}, and references therein, Ref.\ \cite{yann02.2}, and }] [{, and references therein}]shei21}.

+Finally, the CD in Fig.\ \ref{dens}(d) for $\phi=30^\circ$ illustrates that increasing the strength of the crystal-field-like trilobal anisotropy induces a structural isomeric transition \footnote{For a comprehensive study of the dependence of the WM on $\phi$ (the strength of the trilobal anisotropy), see C. Yannouleas and U. Landman, to be published.} of the $N=4$ MQD from a ``rotating'' (or gliding) (0,4) WM [Fig.\ \ref{dens}(c)] to a pinned (1,3) one.